michaeljfriedman/COS418/raft/src/raft/design.md

 - Reference the state machine diagram from the Raft extended paper (Figure 4).
 Each Raft server is essentially a state machine with three states: Follower, Candidate, and Leader.
 The protocol manages what to do in each state and what triggers transitions between them.
 - Each state boils down to *doing some action* (e.g. as leader, send a round of heartbeats), *then waiting for a signal* that indicates what state to go to next (or stay in the same state and repeat, e.g. after a follower receives a heartbeat, reset its timer and wait for the next heartbeat)
   - Ex:
-    ```text
+  - ```text
-              timeout
+              convert to
+               follower            majority vote
-    Follower --------> Candidate
+    Follower <---------- Candidate -------------> Leader
-     ^    |
+                          ^    /
                            \  /
                             --
-      Reset
+                          timeout
     ```
-    Follower is passive (no action), and then waits for one of 2 signals: timeout (in which case, transition to Candidate) or "reset" which is triggered by receiving AppendEntries (in which case, loop back and repeat).
+    A candidate's action is to start an election, and then it waits for one of 3 signals: get a majority vote, which transitions to Leader; convert to follower (triggered by seeing a higher term or an AppendEntries from a leader in the same term), which transitions to Follower; or timeout, which transitions back to Candidate.
 - Each state can be implemented as a **handler function**, which does the state's normal action, and then waits to be triggered by a signal to transition to a different state
 - Signals can be implemented as **channels**, and waiting for one of multiple signals can be implemented with **select statements**
   - Ex: Part of the protocol is to convert to Follower whenever receiving an RPC (request or reply) with a term > your term.
 So for instance, upon receiving RequestVote, we may have: